shajra/nix-project/README.md

     USAGE:

+        nix-project [OPTION]... scaffold
-        nix-project [OPTION]... --scaffold
+        nix-project [OPTION]... init-update [--] [NIV_UPDATE_ARGS]...
-        nix-project [OPTION]... --upgrade
+        nix-project [OPTION]... niv NIV_COMMAND...
-        nix-project [OPTION]... --niv -- COMMAND...
+        nix-project [OPTION]... [--] NIV_COMMAND...

     DESCRIPTION:

         A wrapper of Niv for managing Nix dependencies to assure dependencies Niv uses are pinned with Nix.
-Also provides a '--scaffold' command to set up an directory as a project using 'nix-project'.
+Niv is extended with two commands.

-        If multiple commands are specified, the last one is used.
+        If multiple commands are specified explicitly, 'niv' always has precedence, otherwise the last one is used.

         Similarly, if a switch is specified multiple times, the last one is used.

     COMMANDS:

-        -s --scaffold  set up current directory with example scripts -u --upgrade   upgrade dependencies with Niv
-        -n --niv       pass arguments directly to Niv
+        scaffold     set up current directory with example scripts init-update  upgrade sources.nix and update Niv sources niv          pass arguments directly to Niv (default command)

-        Note '--upgrade' runs the following in one step:
+        Note 'init-update' runs the following in one step:

     	niv init; niv update